NCERT Solutions for Class 12 Physics Chapter 14 - Semiconductor Electronics Materials Devices And Simple Circuit

 a)

-Y = (A.B)(A.B)
+Y = $\over(\overline {A.B})(\overline {A.B})$

-Y= AB
+Y= $AB$

-Hence this circuit functions as AND gate.
+Hence, this circuit functions asan AND gate.

 b)